PhotographyFlow/LSTM-predict-Sunspot-Number/README.md

 # Tensorflow-LSTM
-A LSTM model implementation based on Tensorflow
+A LSTM model implementation based on Tensorflow.
 Work in progress